CormacKinsella/CormacKinsella.github.io/_posts/2023-09-17-Dash-course.md

 Many packages for Dashboards are enterprise software - not ideal if learning at home.
 Among free options, the Dash package for Python is a good place to start, as it has an open-source version and good documentation.

 I've now [completed](https://cormackinsella.github.io/certs) the LinkedIn Learning course in Dash.
 Much of the code is on my [GitHub](https://github.com/CormacKinsella/python-data-science).
-I've also been playing with deployment of Dash apps to cloud service providers, with a hello world example [here on Render](https://dash-cloud-aa2t.onrender.com).
+I've also been playing with deployment of Dash apps to cloud service providers, with a hello world example [here on Render](https://dash-cloud-aa2t.onrender.com), which does work but takes a long time to spin-up (free hosting)!